Drk0058/Draw-By-Gesture/README.md

 Execute main.py

-Just let the program scan the background for a couple of seconds ter the video feed starts and then move into the frame.
+Just let the program scan the background for a couple of seconds until the canvas appears and then move into the frame.